scylladb/sphinx-scylladb-theme/docs/source/getting-started/installation.rst

 Step 1: Download the sample project
 -----------------------------------

 #.
-Copy the ``docs`` and ``.github`` directories from the repository `scylladb/sphinx-scylladb-theme <https://github.com/scylladb/sphinx-scylladb-theme>`_  to the root directory of the project where you want to set up docs.
+Copy the ``docs`` directory from the repository `scylladb/sphinx-scylladb-theme <https://github.com/scylladb/sphinx-scylladb-theme>`_  to the root directory of the project where you want to set up docs.
 The project's directory structure should look like the following:

    .. code:: console

       project-name/
-         ├── .github/
-         |   ├── workflows/
-         |   |   ├── docs-pages@vX.yaml
-         |   |   ├── docs-pr@vX.yaml
          ├── docs/
          │   ├── _utils/
          │   |   ├── redirections.yaml